2018 ACFE SA Agenda.pdf

 Daniel Torpey - Ernst & Young, LLP

-Almost Fraud: Conduct Risk Issues in Customer & Supplier Interactions
+Almost Fraud: Ethics - Conducting Risk Issues in Customer & Supplier Interactions

 Daniel Torpey is a Forensic Accountant, CPA and former auditor with over 29 years of Public Accounting experience.
 He is a partner with Ernst & Young and is the Southwest Regional Leader for EY’s Fraud Investigation & Dispute Services.
 Mr. Torpey has testified as an expert witness in state, federal and international proceedings.
 In his current role, Mr. Torpey assist clients with whistle blower investigations, audit and special committee investigations regarding financial reporting and management’s intent, Foreign Corrupt Practices Act investigations, Anti-Money Laundering, FACTA and other investigations.
 He has assisted companies with financial restatements and presented his investigative findings to government regulators domestic and foreign.
 He has also assisted clients, law firms and brokers on a wide variety of forensic accounting issues in dealing with complex insurance claims as well as help companies with Corporate Compliance Programs.
 He was an appraiser for a $3.6 billion dollar claim which settled within a few months of the issuance of his report.